 The District is a party to an intergovernmental agreement with Three Springs Metropolitan District #3 (District #3).
-Under this agreement, property tax revenues collected by the District are pledged to assist in the operations and debt service for District #3.
-During the year ended December 31, 2017, the District collected \$851,672 for District 3 of which \$65,886 was designated for operations and \$785,786 was designated for debt service.
+Under this agreement, property tax revenues collected by the District are pledged to assist in the operations for District #3.
+During the year ended December 31, 2021, the District collected \$94,331 for District 3 operations.